-eSubsea provide advance engineering services using finite element analysis modelling (FEM).
+eSubsea provide advance engineering, design and verification services using finite element analysis modelling (FEM).
 Compare to the structural analysis using beam theory analysis program, the finite element analysis (FEA) gives a better representation of complex structural geometry and local effects using optimised mesh refinement.

 eSubsea perform all types of structural analysis and evaluations using the advanced finite element method (FEA) simulation software and program program SolidWorks Simulation by Dassault Systems.
 Parts or assemblies created in the 3D CAD program SolidWorks can be refined, meshed and analysis using FEA.